List of General Hospital characters introduced in the 2010s: Jordan Ashford

 Jordan Ashford, portrayed by Vinessa Antoine, was introduced on March 17, 2014, as the estranged mother of TJ Ashford (Tequan Richmond).
 On August 10, 2018, it was announced that Briana Nicole Henry had been cast in the role of Jordan, following Antoine's casting in the Canadian pilot series, Diggstown.
 Antoine last aired on September 7, 2018.
 Henry made her debut on September 13, 2018.
 In January 2021, Tiffany Daniels was temporarily cast in the role, following Henry's COVID-19 diagnosis; at press time, Henry had already resumed filming in the role.
 Brytni Sarpy—who would later be cast as Valerie Spencer—screen tested for the role of Jordan.
 On September 14, 2021, Henry announced that she had vacated the role with the character of Jordan being written out.

-In February 2022, Deadline Hollywood announced Tanisha Harper had been cast in the role; she will make her first appearance in March.
+In February 2022, Deadline Hollywood announced Tanisha Harper had been cast in the role; she made her first appearance on March 2.